shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/index.rst

 Minkowski spacetime.

 I could not find a truly satisfying derivation of Maxwell's equations in differential form.
-Typically, the standard approach assumes the final equations as well as the electromagnetic Faraday 2-form, and then proving their equivalence to Maxwell's equations in the widespread vector formulation of Heaviside.
-In contrast, I begin by expressing rotations in Minkowski spacetime as 2-forms.
-I then systematically compute the exterior derivative of rotations to explore the expression of twists in Minkowski spacetime.
+Typically, the standard approach consists in assuming both the final equations in differential form, as well as the electromagnetic Faraday 2-form, and then prove the equivalence to Maxwell's equations in the standard vector form.
+Here, I start from a mathematical point of view, expressing rotations in Minkowski spacetime as 2-forms.
+I then systematically compute the exterior derivative :math:`d` of these rotations, thereby exploring how to express twists, or to be more precise torque, in Minkowski spacetime.
 This procedure naturally leads to the emergence of the Faraday tensor.
 By utilizing the exterior derivative :math:`d` and the Hodge dual :math:`⋆`, we will derive the theory of electromagnetism into a single equation:

 .. math:: (d ⋆ - ⋆ d) \; F^{♭♭} = J^{♭♭♭}

-Where the Faraday tensor :math:`F` will be identified as a generic rotation in 4-dimensional spacetime and expressed as a 2-form :math:`F^{♭♭}`.
-The 4-current :math:`J` is expressed as a 3-form :math:`F^{♭♭♭}` and represents the amount of torque.
-Expanding in component form, we obtain a set of equations which can be used for actual computations:
+The Faraday tensor :math:`F` will be identified as a generic rotation in spacetime and expressed as a 2-form :math:`F^{♭♭}`.
+The 4-current :math:`J` is expressed as the 3-form :math:`J^{♭♭♭}`, represents the amount of torque applied.
+Expanding in component form, we will obtain the following set of
+equations:

 .. math::